 As you may have noticed, we did not trim all of the inner leaves off of these buds, because they were covered with crystals that we didn’t want to go to waste!

 Then put your decarbed cannabis buds into a jar and completely cover them with the carrier oil of your choice.
 I used a blend of approximately 25% unrefined coconut oil, 25% sweet almond oil, and 50% extra virgin olive oil.

 Cover the jar with a lid and let sit in a dark place for several weeks.
 You may want to gently heat your oil a few times while it’s infusing, especially if you did not decarb your buds first.
 I like to do this in my Excalibur dehydrator, as it has excellent temperature control.
 I don’t like to heat my oils at too high of a temperature in order to preserve the quality of the oil and to keep it from going rancid.
 This is not as much of an issue if you are making edibles rather than topicals, as they are generally consumed within a much shorter amount of time.

 After a few weeks, strain the buds out of your oil.
 If you want to make a super strong CBD infused oil, place a second round of decarbed buds into the oil and repeat the process.

 You will end up with a highly fragrant and beautiful CBD rich oil!

 There are many amazing uses for this oil, but the most popular use is probably for its pain relieving properties.
 Here is a great list from Project CBD on all of the other wonderful uses for CBD and its products, such as this oil.

-I decided to turn this oil into a topical healing salve, you can see my recipe for that here.
+I decided to turn this oil into a topical healing cannabis CBD salve, check out my recipe!